fijianfugufish/9Z/how to play.md

 - Wooden Wall

   This is a structure you can build with Wood.
 Has 100 health, costs 2 Wood.
-To build this structure, you must hold 1 while pressing B.
+To build this structure, you must hold 1 while pressing B. Damages enemies that damage it, like thorns.

 - Wooden Half Wall